DeviaVir/zenbot/PITCHME.md

 ## Neural Networks are the future.

+- The data doesn't lie.
 - ANN's can be mathematically and empirically verified.
-- In various studies, **neural networks** outperform traditional linear technical analysis.
+- In various studies, **neural networks** significantly outperform traditional linear technical analysis.

 #HSLIDE